 Ho Chi Minh City weather does not have four seasons like Hanoi but only two: rainy and dry.
 The rainy season is from May to November.
 In general, you can visit Ho Chi Minh City at any time of the year, the rainy season is also the most beautiful season of this city.

 It is always worth visiting the capital city of any country.
-In Hanoi, your mind will be blown away with the subtly busy of the Old Quarter – 36 Streets.
+In Hanoi, your mind will be blown away by the subtly busy Old Quarter – 36 Streets.
 You will live the historic moments walking along Long Bien Bridge.

 Mui Ne is another coastal city to add to your list.
-Unlike any other beaches, Mui Ne is the paradise for those into extreme water sports.
+Unlike any other beaches, Mui Ne is a paradise for those into extreme water sports.
 You can do from snorkeling, diving to surfing and parachuting.
-Riding past miles of white and red stunning sand hills on one side and feel the ocean breeze blowing from the sea from the other side, you will know why this destination keeps popping up in travel conversations.
+Riding past miles of white and red stunning sandhills on one side and feeling the ocean breeze blowing from the sea from the other side, you will know why this destination keeps popping up in travel conversations.
 And of course, live seafood is freshly brought to restaurants from the fishing boats will fulfill your visit.